mattieha/slider-button-card/README.md

            type: module
        ```
 4. Add `custom:select-button-card` to Lovelace UI as any other card (using either editor or YAML configuration).

+## Usage
+### Grid
+In most cases the card is best used in combination with the default grid card.
+The width and height of the slider button card is determined by the `columns` option of the grid card and the `Render cards as squares` option.

+Example `columns: 2` and `Render cards as squares: false`

+![Grid][grid]

+Example `columns: 1` and `Render cards as squares: false`

+![Full width][full-width]

+### Standalone
+Used as standalone card the width will be 100% of the column, and the height will be as needed.
+With the option `slider.force_square` it's possible to force the height to be the same as the width.

 ## Configuration